English

 Dr. Lara Narcisi, Professor

-Dr. Kate Partridge, Assistant Professor
+Dr. Kate Partridge, Associate Professor

 Departmental Information

 The English major is designed to offer a broad and balanced approach to the discipline.
 Course requirements are flexibly structured to emphasize genres, periods, and a diversity of literary traditions.
 Major requirements provide a substantive foundation upon which to base further reading and critical inquiry.
 Courses focus not only on primary texts, but on essential cultural, historical, and theoretical contexts as well.
-The English major takes a Diversity Across the Curriculum approach, so most courses discuss aspects of historical or current oppression and marginalization.
+The English major takes a diversity across the curriculum approach, so most courses discuss aspects of historical or current oppression and marginalization.

 Dual Degree Master of Fine Arts in Creative Writing